-In cases where twins, triplets, other multiple birth siblings, or other siblings whose date of birth falls within the same academic year, are split when allocations take place, parents will be offered a choice of breaking the sibling link and being offered places at two or more schools or all siblings being offered a place at the same school which may not be a preference school named on the common application form.
+• Breaking the sibling link and being offered places at two or more schools, or,

+• All siblings being offered a place at the same school which may not be a preference school named on the common application form.

 The Governing Body may exceed Key Stage 1 and Reception Class Regulations for twins and multiple births where one of the children is the 30th child admitted and the other(s) are beyond that limit.

-Proof of Address

-Starting out and the application form ask parents to provide TWO proofs of address from the following list:
+Proof of Address The application form asks parents to provide TWO proofs of address, issued within the last 12 months, from the following list:

-Mortgage Statement
+- Mortgage statement

-Tenancy agreement or letter from landlord
+- Tenancy agreement or letter from landlord

-Council Tax Statement
+- Council Tax statement

-Council Tax benefit statement
+- Council Tax benefit statement

-TV licence

-Home contents insurance certificate
+- TV licence Home contents insurance certificate

-Buildings insurance certificate
+- Buildings insurance certificate

-Recent utility bill (gas, electricity, water, land-line phone bill but not a mobile phone bill) Letter from a solicitor confirming exchange of contracts on a house
+- Recent utility bill (gas, electricity, water, land-line phone bill but not a mobile phone bill)

+• Letter from a solicitor confirming exchange of contracts on a house issued within the last 3 months